William Wrightson (MP, born 1676): Biography

-Wrightson was the second son of Robert Wrightson of Cusworth, Yorkshire and his third wife Sarah Beaument, daughter of Sir Thomas Beaumont of Whitley Beaumont, Yorkshire.
+Wrightson was the second son of Robert Wrightson of Cusworth, Yorkshire and his third wife Sarah Beaumont, daughter of Sir Thomas Beaumont of Whitley Beaumont, Yorkshire.
 His early life is obscure but in the early 1700s, he was appointed to Clerk at the Pipe Office, a minor government place worth only £10 a year.
 His prospects improved when he married Isabel Matthews widow of Thomas Matthews of Newcastle and daughter of Francis Beaumont, merchant, of Newcastle on 2 February 1699.
 She was the heiress of a significant estate in Newcastle.

 Wrightson was returned as Tory Member of Parliament for Newcastle-upon-Tyne with Sir William Blackett, Bt at the 1710 British general election when they their wore hats emblazoned with the legend ‘for the Queen and Church’.
 He was interested in local affairs and on 20 February 1711 was nominated to draft a bill for the navigation of the Tyne.
 He was returned unopposed at the 1713 British general election.

 Wrightson was returned at the 1715 British general election and voted against the Administration in every recorded division after George I's accession..
 His first wife died in 1716 and in 1722 he married as his second wife Isabella Fenwick, daughter of William Fenwick of Bywell, Northumberland.
 At the 1722, he was defeated at Newcastle.
 His wife had considerable estates in Northumberland and he was returned as MP for Northumberland at a by-election on 20 February 1723.
 However, he was unseated on petition on 15 April 1724.
 He did not stand for Parliament again.